markjmeredith/resources/searching.md

 <dt>`region`</dt>
 <dd>The geographical location where the resource is provisioned.
 The allowed values are `us-south`, `us-east`, `au-syd`, `eu-gb`, `eu-de`, and `jp-tok`.</dd>
 <dt>`service_name`</dt>
-<dd>The name of the service as it appears in the Name column of the output of 'ibmcloud catalog service-marketplace'.</dd>
+<dd>The name of the service as it appears in the Name column of the output of `ibmcloud catalog service-marketplace`.</dd>
 <dt>`family`</dt>
 <dd>The cloud component to which your resource belongs.
 The allowed values are `cloud_foundry`, `containers`, `vmware`, `resource_controller` or `ims`.</dd></dd>
 <dt>`organization_id`</dt>